+Writing Prompt

-Writing Prompt = 🖉 Should victims' families all A tool to help you think about your own writing! receive the same Remember you can use focus words from any of the WG Units. compensation?
-Check off what you accomplished: Support your position with clear reasons and specific Good Start examples.
+Should victims' families all receive the same compensation?

+receive the same compensation?
+Check off what you accomplished: · Good Start Support your position with clear reasons and specific examples.
 Try to use relevant words from the Word Generation list in your response.
-Stated my own position Included 1 focus word Focus Words Pretty Good financial compensation fund sum recover Stated my own position clearly Included 1-2 arguments Included 1-2 focus words Exemplary Stated my own position clearly Included 1-2 arguments Included 1 counterargument Used 2-5 focus words
+Stated my own position Included 1 focus word Pretty Good Stated my own position clearly Included 1-2 arguments Included 1-2 focus words Exemplary Focus Words financial compensation fund sum recover ☐ Stated my own position clearly ☐ Included 1-2 arguments ☐ Included 1 counterargument ☐ Used 2-5 focus words TEACHER Ask students to write a response in which they argue a weekly topic. the board) so that Put the writing prompt on the overhead projector (or the everyone can see it.
+Remind students to refer to the work Word Generation notebooks as needed.